prathmeshpatil1619/DMart-Sales-DashboardByPrthmesh/README.md

-# DMart-Sales-DashboardByPrthmesh
+📊 DMart-Sales-Dashboard By Prathmesh

-Interactive Sales Dashboard for DMart Built in PowerBI using Power Query for ETL, Data cleaning, and visualization.
-Provides insights into orders, sales trends, customer distribution, payments, and subscriptions
+Interactive Sales Dashboard for DMart built in Power BI using Power Query (ETL) for data cleaning and transformation.
-📊 Project: DMart Sales Dashboard (Power BI)
+The dashboard provides insights into orders, sales trends, customer distribution, payments, and subscriptions.

+📌 Project Overview

-This project explores DMart sales performance using Power BI with Power Query (ETL) for data cleaning and transformation.
+This project explores DMart sales performance using Power BI.
 The dashboard provides interactive insights into:

 Total Orders, Cancel Orders, Customers, and Shipping Cost